lars1050/csc321-s25/project01-disease/README.md

 As part of the project, each student will write their own report about their contributions to the project.
 They will also complete a google form to reflect on the contributions of their teammates.

-In this report, you will provide:
+In this report, you will provide answers to the following.
+Use complete sentences and make it clear which question you are answering.

 - The role that you chose and some examples of what you did in that role.